March on Rome: Background

-March
+The March

 On 24 October 1922, Mussolini declared in front of 60,000 militants at a Fascist rally in Naples: "Our program is simple: we want to rule Italy."
 On the following day, the Quadrumvirs, Emilio De Bono, Italo Balbo, Michele Bianchi and Cesare Maria de Vecchi, were appointed by Mussolini at the head of the march, while he went to Milan.
 He did not participate in the march, though he allowed pictures to be taken of him marching along with the Fascist marchers, and he went to Rome the next day.
 Generals Gustavo Fara and Sante Ceccherini assisted with the preparations of the March of 18 October.
 Other organizers of the march included the Marquis Dino Perrone Compagni and Ulisse Igliori.

-On 26 October, the former Prime Minister Antonio Salandra warned the then Prime Minister, Luigi Facta, that Mussolini was demanding his resignation and that he was preparing to march on Rome.
+On 26 October, the former prime minister Antonio Salandra warned prime minister, Luigi Facta, that Mussolini was demanding his resignation and that he was preparing to march on Rome.
 However, Facta did not believe Salandra and thought that Mussolini would only become a minister of his government.
 To meet the threat posed by the bands of fascist troops now gathering outside Rome, Luigi Facta (who had resigned but continued to hold power) ordered a state of siege for Rome.
 Having had previous conversations with the King about the repression of fascist violence, he was sure the King would agree.
 However, King Victor Emmanuel III refused to sign the military order.
+The King's decision has been explained as the result of his concerns over the loyalty of the army and the ambitions of his pro-Fascist cousin, the Duke of Aosta, to become king.
+According to Denis Mack Smith, the King also probably wanted to get rid of the weak Facta government, knowing that Salandra had agreed to form a government that included Mussolini.

 On the morning of 28 October, in Milan, Mussolini received a delegation of supportive industrialists at the Il Popolo d'Italia headquarters who urgently requested him to find a compromise with Antonio Salandra.
-Mussolini was then proposed to rule alongside Salandra, however he refused.
+Mussolini was then proposed to rule alongside Salandra; however he refused.
 Following an analysis of the footage of the time with the facial recognition technique, the presence alongside Mussolini of Raoul Vittorio Palermi, Grand Master of the Gran Loggia d'Italia, was also ascertained.